edgebips/johnny/johnny/base/transactions.md

   match.
 In theory we would have to split one or both of the opening/closing sides.)

-- `chain_id`: A unique random id which links together transactions grouped together in a sequence of events.
+- `chain_id: str`: A unique random id which links together transactions grouped together in a sequence of events.
 A "trade", or "chain" of related transactions over time.
 For instance, selling a strangle, then closing one side, and rolling the other side, and then closing, could be considered a single chain